 Joanna’s benefits of learning Dutch online

 The past few months, Joanna is having weekly online Dutch group lessons.
 She has learned the very basics of Dutch conversation and grammar, and most importantly, correct pronunciation, so that the Dutch – who suffer of a small language tolerance – will understand her when she speaks Dutch.
 At Flowently, we inspire our students to take every opportunity to get exposed to the new language and ‘just do it’ in simple daily life situations.
-In times of Covid-19, it is a bit more challenging to practice what you have learned in real life, as cafes and shops are closed.
-However, there are still enough opportunities to test your skills!
+There are enough opportunities to test your skills!

 First time on skates?

 Starting to speak a new language in public is a bit like getting on a skates as an adult, for the very first time in your life.
 Just imagine, how unsure you feel, anxious to fall, trying to keep your balance, while everyone watching you, starting with small steps, while others, even young kids, are passing by on their skates elegantly.
 First thing you are looking for, is a little safe corner where you can find the courage to start training your skate muscles.
 Translating this to speaking Dutch, leave the safety of your screen and step into the real world!